dhi-granite/community-infrastructure-in-scotlands-places/readme.md

 - If so, what is the nature of this relationship?
 - How does the SIMD relate to these three types of community assets?

 The dashboard allows us to look at the relationship between Scottish Index of Multiple Deprivation (SIMD) rankings and these community assets/infrastructure on a map as well as in various graphs.
-The project uses intermediate zones as the boundaries of communities – while this is not always an accurate representation of where community boundaries lie, it is the most granular scale available for a lot of open data.
+The project uses intermediate zones as the boundaries of communities.
+[Intermediate zones](https://data.gov.uk/dataset/133d4983-c57d-4ded-bc59-390c962ea280/intermediate-zone-boundaries-2011) are “a statistical geography that sit between data zones and local authorities”.
+There are 1279 intermediate zones in Scotland, each with a population of 2500 - 6000 residents.
+While this is not always an accurate representation of where community boundaries lie, it is the most granular scale available for a lot of open data, where privacy concerns can be an issue if areas are smaller.

 The main findings are that across Scotland